 Portlanders love food, and you are sure to love the food of Portland.
 Whether you are in the mood for bar grub, a vegetarian feast, or are out late and want some incredible food cart chow, Portland has you covered.

 Farmers Markets: Fresh, locally grown food is preferred by professional and home chefs alike.
 Portland farmers markets are open March through December on various days of the week throughout the city.

-Alright, it’s drink time, and you’ve come to the right place.
-With more than 100 breweries, over two dozen distilleries, and almost 400 wineries in Oregon we aren’t going to go dry anytime soon.
+All right, it’s drink time, and you’ve come to the right place.
+With more than 100 breweries, over two dozen distilleries, and almost 400 wineries in Oregon, we aren’t going to go dry anytime soon.

-Wine: Pinot noir, Pinot gris, Reisling, Chardonney, and Cabernet Sauvingnon grapes are planted in all directions in Portland, you could spend weeks driving around to all them.
-That’s fine if you have the time, but if you don’t then fortunately you can find Oregon wines in restaurants and tasting rooms all around town.
+Wine: Pinot Noir, Pinot Gris, Riesling, Chardonnay, and Cabernet Sauvignon grapes are planted in all directions in Portland; you could spend weeks driving around to all them.
+That’s fine if you have the time, but if you don’t, then fortunately you can find Oregon wines in restaurants and tasting rooms all around town.

 Distilleries: Tours of distilleries are a just another part of reality in Portland.
 You can sample pear brandy or spruce gin while learning about the distilling process.
-You can check out the distilleries website for details on their tours or head over to S.E.
-Portland and go on a walking tour of Distillery Row.
+You can check out the distilleries website for details on their tours, or head over to Southeast Portland and go on a walking tour of Distillery Row.